Marcin214/awesome-automotive/readme.md

   <p align="center">
     <hr>
     <sup>
-    We all know that automotive engineering is awesome, but here's a list of especially awesome things related to that world.<br>Let's help make this list really awesome:&emsp;&emsp;&emsp;&emsp;<br>
+    We all know that automotive engineering is awesome, but here's a list of especially awesome things related to that world.<br><br>Let's help make this list really awesome:&emsp;&emsp;&emsp;&emsp;<br>
      ✅ perform review and leave a comment <strong><a href="https://github.com/Marcin214/awesome-automotive/issues/2">here</a></strong><br>
      ✅ add new awesome record like <strong><a href="https://github.com/Marcin214/awesome-automotive/blob/master/contributing.md">here</a></strong>&emsp;&emsp;&nbsp;&emsp;<br>&emsp;&emsp;&emsp;
      ✅ if sth needs to be improved, create an issue <strong><a href="https://github.com/Marcin214/awesome-automotive/issues">here</a></strong>&nbsp;&nbsp;